 A fall is an unplanned change in body position that leaves you on the ground or other lower area such as a chair or couch.
 Falls can be caused by a slip, a trip, or a variety of health events-medication interactions, dizziness, heart conditions or breathing conditions just to name a few.

 According to the CDC 95% of hip fractures are caused by falling and 40% of hip fractures require nursing home admissions.
 It takes an average of 6 months to recover from hip replacement surgery.
 Think of how much your body aches when you spend the weekend lying on the couch watching tv all day.
 When you do get up and get going your muscles are a bit sorer from not being active.
+Click here to find more ways to remain safe at home. is the highest rated cleaning contractor in Georgia.
 The same is true when you lay in a hospital bed.
 Your body experiences this discomfort along with the pain from surgery potentially making it more challenging to participate in physical therapy that you need to get back home.

 Other effects of falling-